seppwc/Blog-Posts/How_to_answer_fizzbuzz_with_one_line_of_code.md

 That is where the `Array.keys()` method comes in.

-so... much like object literals where we use key value pairs e.g `{foo : "bar"}`, arrays also use key values pairs, but the keys are pre-defined to the items index in that array eg ` {0 : "bar", 1 : "baz"} ` and are always ordered `[0, ... , n.length - 1]` unlike an object literal where we have to define the key and theyre not ordered.
+So... much like object literals where we use key value pairs e.g `{foo : "bar"}`, arrays also use key values pairs, but the keys are pre-defined to the items index in that array eg ` {0 : "bar", 1 : "baz"} ` and are always ordered `[0, ... , n.length - 1]` unlike an object literal where we have to define the key and theyre not ordered.

 we can get the keys using the `Array.keys()` method which returns a new `array iterator` object containing the index values for each position in the array (which we set to n long).